This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Select Data in a Graph to Highlight it in a Report

-In this example, a histogram bar is selected.
-The corresponding data are highlighted in the Frequencies report.
+A histogram bar is selected and the corresponding data are highlighted in the Frequencies report.
 You can also select a row in the report to highlight the corresponding data in the histogram.

 Exclude and Hide Data in Graphs

-Once you have selected data in a JMP graph, you can exclude it from report calculations and hide it in graphs.
+After you select data in a JMP graph, you can exclude it from report calculations and hide it in graphs.
 Reports and graphs automatically update.

 Figure 1.15 Report Menu Options